Skills for Data Scientists

 Mapping data scientist skills across your organisation

 Understanding which data science skills exist — and at what proficiency level — is the starting point for better hiring, development, and team composition decisions.
+Competency mapping for data science teams is particularly valuable here — the difference between someone who can build a model and someone who can deploy and explain it to a business audience is significant, and rarely visible from a job title alone.
 MuchSkills maps the full data scientist skill set across individuals and teams, giving data leaders and HR a continuously updated view of real analytical capability.
+See how MuchSkills tracks data scientist skills across your team.

 Frequently asked questions